jwhiteman/automata/README.txt

 2. NFA & DFA can be generated from graphviz files
 3. Uses McNaughton-Yamada-Thompson to create regex

-A handy set of tools when working through Lexical Analysis in the Dragon Book

              ( _)                ( _)
             / / \\              / /\_\_
            / /   \\            / / | \ \